ebullient/campaign-notes/heist/waterdeep/calendar/waterdeep-holidays.md

 ### Tarsakh

+<span class='ob-timelines' data-category="waterdeep" data-date='*-Tarsakh-01-00' data-name='🗓 Waukeentide begins; Caravance'></span>
+<span class='ob-timelines'  data-category='waterdeep' data-date='*-Tarsakh-05-00' data-name='🗓 Goldenight'></span>
+<span class='ob-timelines'  data-category='waterdeep' data-date='*-Tarsakh-07-00' data-name='🗓 Guildsmeet'></span>
+<span class='ob-timelines'  data-category='waterdeep' data-date='*-Tarsakh-10-00' data-name='🗓 Leiruin'></span>
+<span class='ob-timelines' data-category="waterdeep" data-date='*-Tarsakh-10-00' data-name='🗓 Waukeentide ends'></span>

 ***Waukeentide (Tarsahk 1-10)***
 ![Tarsahk 1-10 Waukeentide](compendium/adventures/waterdeep-dragon-heist/11-volos-waterdeep-enchiridion/volos-guide-4-splendors.md#Tarsahk%201-10%20Waukeentide)

 ### Greengrass (Festival)

+<span class='ob-timelines' data-category="waterdeep" data-date='*-Greengrass-01-00' data-name='🗓 Greengrass tastings'></span>

 Wreaths of fresh flowers - some wider across than a man is tall - adorn the front gates of noble villas at Greengrass.
 Though a few do enjoy pilgrimages to celebrate the holiday in the hedonistic revel known as the Lady's Revels at the nearby Chauntean abbey of the Goldenfields, the nobles of Waterdeep tend not to do too much on this day.

 **The Greengrass Tastings:** The main exception to this rule is with those families who deal in wine.
 These families (the Amcathras, Ammakyls, Melshimbers, Rosznars and Thanns) often hold open-barrel tasting parties, where the coming year's vintages are tasted to see how they're coming along before being bottled and sold.
-These parties are as much about business as they are about pleasure, with the families inviting various masters of the [Vintners', Distillers', & Brewers' Guild](Vintners',%20Distillers',%20&%20Brewers'%20Guild), and various prestigious tavern- and inn-owners in attendance as well.
+These parties are as much about business as they are about pleasure, with the families inviting various masters of the [Vintners', Distillers', & Brewers' Guild](heist/waterdeep/groups/guilds-of-waterdeep.md#Vintners',%20Distillers',%20&%20Brewers'%20Guild), and various prestigious tavern- and inn-owners in attendance as well.

 ### Mirtul

+<span class='ob-timelines' data-category="waterdeep" data-date='*-Mirtul-04-00' data-name='🗓 The Presentation Ball'></span>
+<span class='ob-timelines' data-category="waterdeep" data-date='*-Mirtul-06-00' data-name='🗓 The Plowing and the Running begins'></span>
+<span class='ob-timelines' data-category="waterdeep" data-date='*-Mirtul-09-00' data-name='🗓 The Plowing and the Running ends'></span>

 ***The Presentation Ball (Mirtul 4):*** The height of the event is the Presentation, when young noble men and women - only now old enough this year to be considered "accepted" into society - step up one by one to be introduced to the Open Lord and two of the Masked Lords.
 Once that has been done, those nobles are considered "fair game" for politicking, courting and are in all other ways treated as adult members of their Houses.